Bank loanSuitable option when you need financing of over 10,000 euros and have collaterals

 In general, residential property (such as an owner-occupied home, a buy-to-let home or a holiday home), investments or forest property are used as collateral.
 An owner-occupied home is eligible as collateral if some of the loan taken out to buy it has already been repaid or if the home was bought partly or entirely with savings.
 A car or consumer goods, such as electronics, aren’t eligible as collateral for a bank loan.

-Can I get a bank loan even if OP is not my main bank?
+Can I get a Bank Loan even though OP is not my main bank?

-Usually, we grant bank loans to persons whose main bank is OP.
-When applying for a bank loan with us, you can also ask for our offer for the other banking services that you use.
-In one step, you can get access to a comprehensive range of banking services that suit your particular needs.
-It’s quite beneficial to be an OP cooperative bank owner-customer.
+If you are not our customer yet, you can apply for a Bank Loan online with another bank’s user ID.
+When you apply for a bank loan with us, ask for an offer for your other banking matters too.
+This way, you can get access to a comprehensive range of banking services that suit your particular needs.
+Learn more about OP cooperative bank’s many owner-customer benefits.
 The more you use our services, the more you benefit.